NISRA-Tech-Lab/71-ssb-pcos/README.md

 `renv::restore()`

-and follow any on screen prompts in the Console.
+press Enter and follow any on screen prompts in the Console.

+You can check packages have been correctly installed by running `renv::status()`.

+#### Troubleshooting

+If the above commands do not appear to work or error message appear, read more about troubleshooting renv in the TechLab's [R Documentation](https://datavis.nisra.gov.uk/techlab/drpvze/r.html#renv_troubleshooting)

 ## Running code